 This first topic may be true or it may be a simple myth, it depends on how the traveler is able to organize his journey.
 Let’s divide the economic issues into three parts: rent cost, housing cost, and fuel cost.

 But beyond those two things to keep in mind, driving a motorhome is super easy and comfortable.
-One, from the top, has a much better view of the road than from ordinary cars.
+From the top, you have a much better view of the road ahead than from an ordinary car.

 One more thing that is very important: mobile homes require more time to stop.
 But I will assume that you are a responsible driver and maintain the necessary distances with the vehicle ahead.

 TAKING CARE OF A MOBILE HOME IS COMPLICATED AND REQUIRES A LOT OF WORK

 Here we are not talking about the technical maintenance of oil, water, motor, brakes, filters, etc. That’s just like any other vehicle.
 Here we are talking about the fear of the traveler of the bathroom, water, kitchen, gas, etc.